JollyShmo/CSV_Import_Blender/README.md

 - Creates a mesh with connected edges or faces based on the imported points.
 - Automatically remove duplicate vertices and edges.
 - Corrects the normals to face outside.
-- Ability to select what column from the csv files for the coords for `POSITION.x, POSITION.y, POSITION.z` plus an option for 2 additional coords I call `POSITION.ux, POSITION.uy`.
+- Ability to select what column from the csv files for the verts for `POSITION.x, POSITION.y, POSITION.z` plus an option for 2 additional verts `TEXTURE.x, TEXTURE.y`.
 (This can be found in `Other`)

 ## Programs Used
 | Blender 3.6 |